 There are many excellent benefits of meal prepping, including:

 - Money-Saving: When you plan your meals, you’re more careful about what you buy.
 There’s also less waste, which means you’re saving money in the long run.

 - Time-Saving: Preparing your meals in advance frees up your time during the week for other things.
 You won’t have to spend every night in the kitchen cooking, so you’re able to focus on the things and people you love.

-- Healthier eating: Since your meals are prepared and stored separately, it’s easier to manage portion control to stick with.
+- Portion control: Since your meals are prepared and stored separately, it’s easier to manage portion control to stick with.
 You can also choose more nutritious meals to make in advance so that you won’t be tempted to munch on junk food or order takeout.